 Since the war began in 2011, Jordan has provided refuge to more than 1.3 million Syrian refugees.
 They are increasingly vulnerable and have little money since their savings, assets and resources dried up.
 Over 80% live below the poverty line.

-A lack of data means awareness of older refugees’ wellbeing is lacking, and this makes it very difficult to meet group's needs.
+A lack of data means awareness of older refugees’ well-being is lacking, and this makes it very difficult to meet the group’s needs.
 Older people are mostly overlooked in humanitarian responses, their needs are not met, and aid delivery is not suited to their abilities.

 HelpAge International is promoting better inclusion of older people in humanitarian programmes by closely working with organisations delivering support, the Jordan Government, and older men and women themselves to ensure they get the assistance they need.
 This has helped improve access to humanitarian and public services.

 We have provided older people with cash to spend on what they need most.
 We also promote livelihood opportunities for older men and women affected by the Syria crisis in both refugee and host communities by financing innovative approaches that support older people’s ability to earn a reliable income.

 Advocating older people’s issues with Jordan’s Government